Happiness Is the Road: Formats

 It is available in various formats: Two separate jewel case CDs, high-quality (256 kbit/s) download (by purchasing "Front Row Club" credits at their web page), standard-quality download (128 kbit/s) (legally available on file-sharing networks), and a "deluxe campaign edition" containing both CDs and special artwork (see below).
 In most of the world, initially the physical formats were only available via mail-order from the band's website; only in the US and Poland has the album been available in retail shops from the start.
 However, when only about a third of the expected sales were achieved via mail-order, Marillion decided to release a worldwide retail version distributed by EMI.
 This version has been available since 2 February 2009.

-In December 2009, the album was made available on vinyl, consisting of two double-LPs pressed at 45rpm rather than the usual 33 and 1/3rpm.
-Both LPs were specifically mastered for vinyl and only 2000 copies of each (Volume 1: Essence and Volume 2: The Hard Shoulder) were pressed.
+In December 2009, the album was made available on vinyl, consisting of two double LPs pressed at 45 rpm rather than the usual 33 1/3 rpm.
+Both LPs were specifically mastered for vinyl, and only 2000 copies of each (Volume 1: Essence and Volume 2: The Hard Shoulder) were pressed.
 The track listing on Volume 1: Essence was identical to the CD, but the track listing in Volume 2: The Hard Shoulder differed greatly from the CD and included hitherto unreleased live versions of "Nothing Fills the Hole" and "Woke Up" to close the LP.

-On 6 October 2017, after being long out of print on vinyl, both volumes were re-released on 180 gram vinyl by Madfish, this time with the usual 33 and 1/3rpm.
+On 6 October 2017, after being long out of print on vinyl, both volumes were re-released on 180-gram vinyl by Madfish, this time with the usual 33 1/3 rpm.